Lost-Outpost/sovngarde/CONFIGURATION.md

 Don't worry.
 I've thought of this already.
 Simply uncheck all mods in the `Optional LOTD` separator in MO2 before starting your game.

 ### Apocalypse - Magic of Skyrim
 Load above realistic water two as with normal addons.
-Make sure apocalypse is loaded first, then the balance patch, and then finally the AHO spell patch.
+The esp files must be in this order:
+- Apocalypse
+- Apocalypse Balance Patch
+- Apocalypse Vokrii Patch
+- Apocalypse Spell Creation Patch

 ## Mod Configuration